Superconductivity in kagome metals due to soft loop-current fluctuations: (Reduced) space group transformations

 \section{(Reduced) space group transformations}

 \ce{AV3Sb5} has the space group P6/mmm.
-This is a symmorphic group, and thus may be written as the semidirect product of the $D_{6h}$ point group, along with translations.
-Since we are focussing on a single layer, we ignore translations in the $z$ (out of plane) direction.
+This is a symmorphic group, and thus may be written as a semidirect product of the $D_{6h}$ point group with the group of lattice translations.
+Since we are focusing on a single layer, we ignore translations in the $z$ (out of plane) direction.
 We define the $x$ and $y$ (and other equivalent) rotation axes in Fig.~\ref{fig:rotation_axes_hexagon}.
-The $z$-axis of course points out of the page.
+The $z$-axis points out of the page.

-The group theory classification in this work concerns loop current patterns living in the $2\times 2$ unit cell, as pictured in Fig.~\ref{fig:extended_unitcell}.
+The group theory classification in this work concerns loop current patterns living in the $2\times 2$ extended unit cell, as pictured in Fig.~\ref{fig:extended_unitcell}.
 We therefore consider the irreducible representations of a \textit{reduced space group} (sometimes also called extended point group) consisting of four unit cells.
 These four unit cells contain 12 kagome lattice sites (because there are 3 kagome/vanadium sites per unit cell), and 24 nearest neighbour bonds.
-In addition to the 24 point group operations of $D_{6h}$, we may now perform translations by $\mathbf{a}_1 = (1,0)$, $\mathbf{a}_2 = (\frac{1}{2},\frac{\sqrt{3}}{2})$, and $\mathbf{a}_1 + \mathbf{a}_2$.
-Of course, a translation by $2\mathbf{a}_1$ or $2\mathbf{a}_2$ is the same as the identity operation.
+In addition to the 24 point group operations of $D_{6h}$, we may now perform translations by $\bm{a}_1 = (1,0)$, $\bm{a}_2 = (\frac{1}{2},\frac{\sqrt{3}}{2})$, and $\bm{a}_1 + \bm{a}_2$.
+Within this reduced space group, a translation by $2\bm{a}_1$ or $2\bm{a}_2$ is the same as the identity operation.
 The result is a group of 96 elements.
 The character table and conjugacy classes for this group are outlined in Table \ref{tab:reduced_space_group}.
 We remark that $\sigma_h$ is the operation which sends $z \to -z$, and the other mirror reflections are $\sigma_v: y \to -y$ and $\sigma_d: x \to -x$.
-These other mirror reflections may also be written as $\sigma_v = I\circ C_{2y}$ and $\sigma_d = I\circ C_{2x}$.
+These other mirror reflections may alternatively be written as $\sigma_v = I\circ C_{2y}$ and $\sigma_d = I\circ C_{2x}$.